 In the event of a fire alarm, please make reasonable efforts to assist any students with a physical disability.
 Wheelchair-bound students should be transported to the nearest stairwell, and emergency personnel should be informed of the student's location upon their arrival.

 Students found responsible for not evacuating a building during a fire alarm will be immediately fined $100.00 on each occasion, and may face further disciplinary action.

-The following items are not permitted in the residential facilities, and will be confiscated if found:
+The following items are not permitted in the residential facilities (Residence Halls and Village Apartments), and will be confiscated if found: